- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 Python

-package into your
+cryptography package into your

-function encrypts the target plain-text string by using envelope encryption.
+Python virtual environment.The following envelope_encrypt function encrypts the target plain-text string by using envelope encryption.
 You must supply the function with the

 PEM version of the public key for your Unstructured user account that you got from the previous step, and the plain-text version

-function with code similar to the following.
+of the secret that you want to encrypt.envelope_encrypt function with code similar to the following.
 This code gets

 the plain-text contents of the specified service account key file for